-Our pro bono efforts focus on providing legal services to economically disadvantaged individuals as well as to non-profit organizations in our surrounding communities and throughout the United States.
+Our pro bono efforts focus on providing legal services to economically disadvantaged individuals as well as to nonprofit organizations in our surrounding communities and throughout the United States.
 We partner with more than a dozen legal service organizations that provide pro bono support for a wide range of clients, including immigrants, children, veterans, senior citizens, and the needy as well as those caught up in the criminal justice system.

-Over the years, Buckley has been recognized for its pro bono contributions including:
+Our greatest reward is achieving success for our clients, but over the years, Buckley has been recognized for its pro bono contributions including:

-- Vault – Ranked Buckley #1 in Pro Bono in 2021
+- Vault: Ranked #1 in Pro Bono

 - Washington Lawyers’ Committee’s Outstanding Achievement Award for:

 - Public education

 - Fair housing